for everything you need to know about strata...

 strataman says

 "Strata living can often lead to disputes between the various strata owners.
-These should be addressed in a calm and proper manner and dealt with as quickly as possible before they have a chance to unecessarily escalate into something more serious.
+These should be addressed in a calm and proper manner and dealt with as quickly as possible before they have a chance to necessarily escalate into something more serious.
 Here are a few ideas and some information resources to assist you in dealing with disputes."

 Share/Save/Bookmark this site

-RESOLVING STRATA DISPUTES
+RESOLVING STRATA DISPUTES in NSW

 The different forms

-But, whatever the reason, the harmony of the strata scheme is negatively impacted and a resolution needs to be found before the problem escalates into something it shouldn't.
+But, whatever the reason, the harmony of the Strata Scheme is negatively impacted and a resolution needs to be found before the problem escalates into something it shouldn't.
 From experience, it would seem that most disputes have to do with the breaking of a scheme's by-laws but, obviously, this is not always the case.

 A by-law issue....